What are the Six Types of Conflict in Literature? (with Examples)

 - Which one of those desires would get the character upending everything to achieve?
 Could that form a central conflict that’d provide the basis for a satisfying story?

 To brainstorm internal conflict, John Vorhaus suggests putting “but” into an equation with opposing forces, such as: I love my younger sister, but I’m a danger to her because of my ice powers, or I want Daisy Buchanan, but I’m a poor boy from the Midwest.
-Try it for your characters.
-And if you need specific character development exercises for inspiration?
-Check out this post.
+Try it for your characters!

 The Theme-Based Practice